com-480-data-visualization/com-480-project-analaktycs/README.md

 * Body shape vs Color
 The user chooses the wich relationship tho display by clicking on the according button.
 Such relationships are represented by both the number of occurrences of one feature specific value in the other as well as presence frequency.

-For instance if the user hovers over one value for instance brow color, he will see the distribution of such color among the body shape present :
+For instance if the user hovers over one value, for instance the brown color, he will see the distribution of such color among the body shape present :

 ![](sketches/fig3.1.png)

-In that way, the figure is made interactive and user can investigate each feature value distribution across the other selected feature.
+That way, the figure is made interactive and user can investigate each feature value distribution across the other selected feature.

 ![](sketches/fig3.1.2.png)

-### Future Implementations :
+##### Future Implementations :

-This figure will be maid generation specific through a dropdown menu allowing the user to choose the one he is interested in.
+This figure will be made generation-specific through a dropdown menu allowing the user to choose the one he is interested in.
 More comparisons will also be displayed as well as a default mode showing a subset of comparisons chosen as significant.

 #### Figure 3.2 :